vi/websocat/README.md

 websocat's `wss://` may fail on Android.
 As a workaround, download certificate bundle, for example, from https://curl.haxx.se/ca/cacert.pem and specify it explicitly:

     SSL_CERT_FILE=cacert.pem /data/local/tmp/websocat wss://echo.websocket.org

+Reference
+---

+There is a work-in-progress [reference document](doc.md) that contains more options and examples.

+Some notes
+---

+* It runs singlethreaded, but can serve multiple connections simultaneously.
+There is old non-async threaded version in `legacy` branch of releases prior to 0.5.
+* IPv6 is supported, surround your IP in square brackets.
+* Web socket usage is not obligatory, you can use any specs on both sides.
+* If you want a `wss://` server, use socat or nginx in addition to websocat until this function is implemented properly (see `nginx.conf` sample in the reference document).
+* Typically one line in binary stream correspond to one WebSocket text message.
+This is adjustable with options.

+Planned features
+---

+There are also checkboxes on issues [#1](https://github.com/vi/websocat/issues/1) and [#5](https://github.com/vi/websocat/issues/5).

 See also
 ---